Monitor, Indiana

 Monitor is a small unincorporated community in Perry Township, Tippecanoe County, in the U.S. state of Indiana.

 History

 The town's original name was Cynthyana.

 A post office was established at Monitor in 1864, and remained in operation until it was discontinued in 1902.

+The former Monitor High School, since closed to school consolidation, fielded a basketball team which won a sectional championship in 1943 despite the community's small size.
+They defeated Lafayette Jefferson, who would go on to set a state record by winning the next 29 consecutive sectional championships between 1944 and 1972.

 The former Monitor schoolhouse was used as a drug addiction treatment facility until 2007.
 In 2010 it was set on fire in an arson incident.